sudo-tharun/Assignments/Address-Book/README.md

 ### Operations
 1. Add records to existing addressbooks
-2. Create new addressbooks
+3. Create new addressbooks
-3. Delete existing records
+4. Delete existing records
-4. Delete addressbooks
+5. Delete addressbooks
-5. View records of addressbooks
+6. View records of addressbooks
+7. Modify existing records
+8. Move records across addressbooks

 ### Further work
-1. Modify existing records
-2. Move records across addressbooks
-3. Search with addressbooks (based on different parameters)
+1. Search with addressbooks (based on different parameters)
-4. Sorting records (based on different parameters
+2. Sorting records (based on different parameters
-5. Restricting duplicate records
-6. Deleting with more specific entries (Ex. by first name)
+3. Deleting with more specific entries (Ex. by first name)

 ### Used Concepts
 1. File Operations
-2. Hashset
+2. ArrayList
 3. Arrays
 4. Input/Output
 5. Regular Expressions

 ### Limitations
-1. Duplicate entries are allowed.
+1. Duplicate entries are allowed (except for email).
-2. Only one entry is allowed at a time.
+2. Only one entry/operation is allowed at a time.